aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 ### RunRule

-This command let’s you run any beanshell rule with parameters.
+This command lets you run any beanshell rule with parameters.

 ```xml
 <RunRule ruleName="test">